(Please scroll down to read more.)

 Our graphic novel A.W.O.L. is officially part of the UTEP Library Latino Comics Special Collections, which celebrated its 50-year anniversary (click on this link to read the story).
 Thank you, UTEP Library and Chicana/o Studies for this wonderful opportunity to be a part of an amazing collection of artifacts.

 A.W.O.L. is currently in several libraries in the Chicago area including Steger, Matheson, Calumet City, Richton Park, Park Forest, Crete, and Chicago Heights.
-The writer and artist Elvira and Ronnie have given workshops on creating comics and writing for young people and the community at large.
+We’re working to make our graphic novel available to more libraries everywhere.

 Age rating: 12yr+

 Print length: 108 pages

 Elvira and Ronnie Dukes participated on a panel hosted by the El Paso Times at the Alamo Drafthouse Cinema in El Paso, Texas, for the upcoming premiere of the feature film Wonder Woman.